awjohnso/SINC-Login/README.md

 - alisma found at: https://eclecticlight.co/taccy-signet-precize-alifix-utiutility-alisma/ installed in /usr/local/bin/.

 ### Version 2.5
 Deprecated the use of the Jamf curtain but kept the ability do so as a function in case it's needed again in the future.
 Fixed the Audio switching by moving over to SwitchAudioSource.
-Got rid of the dock and desktop background settings for the end user as that is now managed again by profiles.
+Got rid of the Dock and desktop background settings for the end user as that is now managed again by profiles.

 ### Local Administrator Settings
 Uses defaults to set the following settings because local admins tend to disable Managed Settings when logging in: